aws-samples/amazon-eks-security-immersion-day/content/12-image-security/4-image-signing-with-aws-signer/3-signature-verification/2-verify-signature-with-kyverno-in-k8s/index.en.md

 2023-07-21T06:44:50.650Z        INFO    /verify.go:144  verifying image XXXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/pause@sha256:33f19d2d8ba5fc17ac1099a840b0feac5f40bc6ac02d99891dbd13b0e204af4e
 ```

 Congratulations!
-You have setup an automatic verification control for your images in the **test-notation** namespace, that you can easilly replicate for your sensible workloads.
+You have setup an automatic verification control for your images in the **test-notation** namespace, that you can easily replicate for your sensible workloads.